tlawx/CourseProject/README.md

 # CourseProject

 ## Search System For Hospital Transparency Data
-Tony Law, Morgan Whitman, Aareana Reze
+Tony Law, Morgan Whitman, Aareana Reza

-Healthcare costs make up one of individuals and employers largest expenses and prices continue to rise.
+Healthcare costs make up one of individuals and employers largest expenses.
+Prices continue to rise and put burden on individuals and health plans.
 New legislation in recent years has required hospitals to provide standard prices on a publicly available websites.
 This data is accessible on hospital or health system websites but not easily accessible to individuals searching by service.

 This project allows users to query/search medical services and returns a list of relevant treatments and hospitals with these reported services.
 Our code also has the additional functionality to input a city and limit the results of the search to hospitals within a certain city.
 We opted to comment out this due to the limited dataset.